cryptomkt/woocommerce-plugin/README.md

 WooCommerce CryptoMarket Payment Gateway
 =====================

-Cryptocurrencies can be safely and simply managed, transferred, bought and settled through CryptoMKT, this plugin allow integrate easily the Ethereum pays with WooCommerce.
+Cryptocurrencies can be safely and simply managed, transferred, bought and settled through CryptoMKT, this plugin allow integrate easily Cryptocurrency pays with WooCommerce.

 ## Development